South Dakota Court Records

 Which Courts in South Dakota Have Jurisdiction to Hear Traffic Violation Matters?

 In South Dakota, traffic violation matters can be heard in Magistrate Court or Circuit Court, depending on the type of offense.
-Petty offenses and misdemeanors are held in Magistrate Court, while felonies are heard in Circuit Court.
+Petty offenses and misdemeanors are held in the Magistrate Court, while felonies are heard in the Circuit Court.

 How Do I Find South Dakota Traffic Court Records?

 Additionally, publicly available records may be accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
+These websites offer the benefit of not being limited by geographical record availability and can serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties may provide:

-- The name of someone involved, providing it is not a juvenile
+- The name of someone involved, provided it is not a juvenile

-- The assumed location of the record in question such as a city, county, or state name
+- The assumed location of the record in question, such as a city, county, or state name

-Third-party sites are not government-sponsored websites, and record availability may differ from official channels.
+Third-party sites are not government-sponsored websites; record availability may differ from official channels.

 What Information is Required to Obtain South Dakota Traffic Court Records?